Wesleyan University: Admissions

-Rankings
+Rankings and reputation

-In the 2023 U.S. News & World Report rankings, Wesleyan University is tied for 18th overall among national liberal arts colleges, first in "Best Colleges for Veterans", 17th in "Best Value Schools", and tied for 60th in "Top Performers on Social Mobility".
+In the 2025 U.S. News & World Report rankings, Wesleyan University is tied for 14th overall among national liberal arts colleges.
+In the 2024 edition, it was ranked first in "Best Colleges for Veterans", 16th in "Best Value Schools", and tied for 36th in "Top Performers on Social Mobility".
 Wesleyan University is accredited by the New England Commission of Higher Education.

-In the 2023 Forbes ranking of 650 American colleges, which combines national research universities, liberal arts colleges and military academies in a single survey, Wesleyan University is ranked 51st overall and 8th among liberal arts colleges alone.
+In the Forbes ranking of the top 500 American colleges for 2024–25, which combines national research universities, liberal arts colleges and military academies in a single survey, Wesleyan University is ranked 54th overall and 12th among liberal arts colleges alone.
 In another recent Forbes ranking, Wesleyan placed ninth nationally and third among liberal arts colleges.
 According to a study entitled "Revealed Preference Ranking" published by the National Bureau of Economic Research, Wesleyan ranks No. 22 among all colleges and universities, and No. 5 among liberal arts colleges only.
 The stated purpose of the NBER study was to produce a ranking system that "would be difficult for a college to manipulate" by basing it on the actual demonstrated preferences of highly meritorious students.
 Wesleyan was listed on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".

 Washington Monthly ranked Wesleyan third in 2022, out of 203 liberal arts colleges in the U.S., based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 In 2019 Kiplinger ranked Wesleyan 16th of the 149 best value liberal arts colleges in the United States.

-The university is notable for the success with African American students, in which Wesleyan is one of nine universities with a black graduation rate above 90 percent.